2017 Subaru Levorg review

 However, there is a manual mode in which it acts more like a conventional six-speed automatic, allowing you to use a pair of paddle shifters mounted on the steering wheel to pick a gear ratio.

-The Levorg is quick, with a 6.6-second 0-100km/h sprint – meaning you will have a fair chance of winning the traffic-light drag race, if that’s your thing.
+In 2.0-litre form, the Levorg is quick, with a 6.6-second 0-100km/h sprint – meaning you will have a fair chance of winning the traffic-light drag race, if that’s your thing.
 It also makes very light work of overtaking on the highway.

 The best bit of the Levorg from a driver’s point of view is grip.
-Its Dunlop tyres hang on like limpets, meaning you can push harder through corners than in very many other cars.
+The Dunlop tyres hang on like limpets, meaning you can push harder through corners than in very many other cars.

 How is life in the rear seats?Expand Section